What Are The Differences Between Class A, B and C RVs?

 Class C Motorhomes

 In addition to the frame and weight factor, Class C RVs have the same light duty engines, transmissions, cooling, and braking systems as regular passenger vans.
-These systems endure higher workloads and work much harder to compensate for the extra weight, which ultimately equates to a much higher percentage of system failures and mechanical breakdowns.
+These systems were not designed to endure higher workloads.
+As such, they have to work much harder to compensate for the extra weight.
+These conditions often lead to a much higher percentage of system failures and mechanical breakdowns.

-Blowouts are also a very common problem with Class C RVs because the tires used are small OEM tires, which are subject to increased friction and wear from the added weight is too much for the small OEM tires to handle.
+Blowouts are also a very common problem with Class C RVs since the increased friction and wear from the added weight is too much for the small OEM tires to handle.

-A Class C vehicle may be an okay RV rental option under certain circumstances like tailgating at a sporting event or other scenario that doesn’t require driving a great distance.
-It may also be well-suited for those wanting a cheap and basic unit or who don’t mind giving up quality, safety, and cleanliness to save money.View Luxury RV Rentals
+A Class C vehicle may be an okay RV rental option under certain circumstances (tailgating at a sporting event) or a road trip that doesn’t require driving a great distance.

 Class A vs. Class C Vehicles

-Mechanical issues and breakdowns can occur on any vehicle, but because Class A RVs are built to be more durable than Class C RVs.
+Although mechanical issues and breakdowns can occur with any vehicle, Class A RVs are built to be more durable than Class C RVs.
 Class A RVs experience only a fraction of the mechanical issues and breakdowns that Class C units do.
 For that reason alone, Class A units are much better suited to be rented.

 Class B Conversion Vans